ricardodelarocha/Research/Computer-Science-Curricula/README.md

 ## Notes
 The documents are updated regularly, but we maintain previous versions.
 When reading the documents, it is advisable to check the date on which the data was collected.

-- All data presented in Appendix A in version 3 were collected on **December 10, 2025**.
+- The data from the latest versions refers to research conducted on **December 12, 2025**.